 Joyce Sims

-Joyce Sims: The Soulful Voice of 80s R&B and Dance
+Joyce Sims: The Voice of 80s R&B and Dance

-Joyce Sims was an American singer-songwriter and keyboardist who became a defining voice of late-1980s R&B and freestyle dance music.
-Hailing from Rochester, New York, she scored a major international hit with her debut single All and All, which propelled her first album to gold status and established her signature sound.
+Joyce Sims was an American singer-songwriter and a key figure in the late-1980s R&B and dance music scene.
+Hailing from Rochester, New York, she achieved international success with her debut single "Come Into My Life," which became a major club hit and crossed over to the pop charts.

 Early career